-Evan Few has established himself as a leader in his generation of historical performance specialists, having studied and performed repertoire ranging from Monteverdi to Gershwin on period instruments.
-An assertive, collaborative instrumentalist, Evan appears on stages across the globe with the likes of Anima Eterna Brugge, Apollo’s Fire, Bach Collegium Japan, La Chambre Philharmonique, Harmonie Universelle, Les Délices, Musica Temprana, Symphonie Atlantique, and Washington Bach Consort.
-He appears annually at the Carmel Bach Festival, works as Artistic Administrator of the Atlanta Baroque Orchestra, and is a member of the new collective Music in Familiar Spaces.
+Atlanta native Evan Few has established himself as a leader in his generation of historical performance specialists, having studied and performed repertoire ranging from Monteverdi to Gershwin on period instruments.
+An assertive, collaborative instrumentalist, he appears on stages across the globe with the likes of Anima Eterna Brugge, Bach Collegium Japan, and the Taverner Consort.
+Evan is a core member of Apollo’s Fire and the Carmel Bach Festival; co-concertmaster and Artistic Administrator of the Atlanta Baroque Orchestra; and frequent collaborator with Chatham Baroque, Les Délices, the Four Nations Ensemble.

 Evan received his principal violin training at Oberlin College as a pupil of Marilyn McDonald, and pursued further studies in string quartet performance at Rice University and in baroque violin at the Koninklijk Conservatorium in Den Haag.
 He has participated in the making of numerous recordings available from Accent, CPO, Deutsche Harmonia Mundi, and Zig-Zag Territoires.
 His violin was built for him in 2010 by Matthieu Besseling of Amsterdam, modeled after early Stradivarius examples; he plays with baroque bows by Luis Emilio Rodriguez Carrington (2011) and Thomas Pitt (2016).